-- The Brooks Cascadia 13 is a running shoe that’s meant for neutral pronators.
+- The Brooks Cascadia 13 is a neutral running shoe same as the Brooks Caldera 3 is meant for neutral pronators.
 It is part of a series that focuses on off-road adventures.
 It has a midsole unit that focuses on providing form-fitting cushioning and balance over the irregular surfaces.
 Moreover, a protective shield ensures a safe run.

 - An environment-friendly rubber graces the outsole unit.
 It’s designed to ensure traction over the topography.
 A Pivot Post System steadies the foot and keeps it engaged.

 - On the upper is a moisture-wicking fabric that’s meant to maintain a cool and dry interior environment for the foot.
 It is supported by thin printed overlays that also stave off mud and mild splashes.
 The upper isn’t waterproof or resistant to absorption, but it’s made to function well on the sloshy terrains.